salama/object-machine/design/what.md

 Our primary goal is to design a language independent native object machine capable of running object oriented languages.

 To do this we will have to define what makes a machine and what characterises an object oriented language.
-We will see how similar things were done previously, and how to "build" the initial version of such a mchine on curretn hardware.
+We will see how similar things were done previously, and how to "build" the initial version of such a mchine on current hardware.

-## Design principles
+### Design principles

 But before we start with designing the actual machine, let's define guiding principles.
-Principles that will guide the decision we have to make on the way.
+Principles that will guide the decisions we have to make on the way.

 #### Simple